 “A Mentor is someone who allows you to see the hope inside yourself”

-This year, Year 9 IGNITE students have been involved in a Mentor Program with past students, run in collaboration between the College and the Old Girls’ Association.
-The Mentor Program is a fabulous opportunity for students to be mentored by past students.
+This year, Year 9 IGNITE students have been involved in a Mentor Project with past students, run in collaboration between the College and the Old Girls’ Association.
+The Mentor Project is a fabulous opportunity for students to be mentored by past students.
 It’s also another network outside the school and home environments, for students to feel guided and supported.
 On Thursday night, a dinner was held at the College for the girls and their mentors, which provided an opportunity for the girls to see their mentors in a relaxed environment.

 “My mentor and I have lots of common interests, which is great!
 I enjoy having someone there I can just talk to and who will give me helpful advice, such as subject selections.”